openvinotoolkit/openvino/docs/articles_en/documentation/openvino_extensibility/openvino_plugin_library/PluginTesting.md

 .. note::

-   Such sub-graphs or patterns for sub-graph tests should be added to ``openvino::ngraphFunctions`` library first (this library is a pre-defined set of small ``ov::Model``) and re-used in sub-graph tests after.
+   Such sub-graphs or patterns for sub-graph tests should be added to ``openvino::ov_models`` library first (this library is a pre-defined set of small ``ov::Model``) and re-used in sub-graph tests after.

 4. **HETERO tests** (``subgraph_tests`` sub-folder) contains tests for ``HETERO`` scenario (manual or automatic affinities settings, tests for ``query_model``).